go-noisegate/go-noisegate.el/README.md

 ### Run the same command as before

 It's bothersome to specify the same args again and again.
 To run the same command, specify `-` as the prefix arg: type `M-- C-c C-h` or `C-u - C-c C-h`.

+## Command reference

+`hornet.el` includes the following interactive commands.

+### hornet-hint

+Notifies the hornet server of the changed filename and position.
+The current cursor is used as the position.

+### hornet-test

+Runs tests based on the previous hints.
+The current cursor is also considered as one hint.

+Use the prefix arg to specify the args of the `hornet hint` cli command: `C-u M-x hornet-test` then you will be prompted.
+When the prefix arg is `-`, the value from the most recent history is used.